-These cases demonstrate the complex legal challenges that may arise during these high emotional exchanges.
-While law enforcement may be called to help prevent or stop harmful behavior, particularly where a child is involved, they are typically limited in child custody matters to simply documenting what is occurring, or what has already occurred, for later court review.
+These cases demonstrate the legal challenges that may arise during these highly emotional exchanges.
+While law enforcement may be called to help prevent or stop harmful behavior, particularly where a child is involved, they're typically limited in child custody matters to simply documenting what is occurring, or what has already occurred, for later court review.

 Violence or disagreement among parents during a child custody exchange is never in the "best interest of the child," and should therefore be avoided both to protect the child and the parents' interests.
 After all, one or both parents could risk the loss or reduction of their custody rights where violence or other problems arise during custody exchanges.

 Don't let this happen to you.
 Here's a list of five tips to help make your child custody exchange a smooth process.

 - Choose a safe, public location.
 When an exchange happens in a public place (like your child's school or day care or a location near a police station), there's less risk of altercations and the presence of other people also can help to dial down tensions.

 - Bring a neutral third party with you.
 Having someone who's non-partisan when it comes to any past disputes with your child's other parent also helps to tamp down tensions while providing you with a more reliable witness in case things do go haywire.
 This could be a co-worker that you carpool with or perhaps even a school official.

 - Arrange for someone else to make the exchange.
 If the emotions are still running high between you and your ex to the point where just being near them will cause an argument, then consider having a friend or family member meet with the child to bring them to your car.
 If you're considering this approach, it's likely something that you'll need to work out in your custody arrangements ahead of time.

 - Show up on time.
 One of the best ways to trigger an altercation is by causing an inconvenience or having a seemingly small argument over being a few minutes late.
 When emotions are involved, small disputes can quickly escalate and lead to a rehashing of past problems.